Gataze/Beer-story-app-project/README.md

 ## About BeerStory

-Beer Story is my personal project build with React and Redux and Firebase.
-It is training project and the project that I will officially publish in future.
+Beer Story is my personal project build with React, Redux and Firebase.
+It is not only training project but also the website that I will officially publish in future.
-However, before release, some functionalities still need to be improved.
-Official BeerStory webapp will store information about history of beer.
+Before release, some additional functionalities still need to be added.
+Official BeerStory webapp will store articles and information about history of beer.
-All moderators will be able to publish their own articles about history of beer on this website.
+All moderators will be able to publish their own articles about history of beer on BeerStory.
 Users will be able to read, rate and comment those articles.

 ## How It works?